-When we can’t reach the customer personally, our team prefers to spread questionnaires through the internet.
-These interviews with the potential users, you can also do via Skype or other alternative communication tools.
+When we can’t reach the target customer personally, our team prefers to spread questionnaires through the internet.
+These interviews with the potential users you can also do via Skype or other alternative communication tools.
 Sometimes, this off-site method is even better for some people.
 You can do more interviews since you don’t spend time travelling.
 But, if you’re hesitating to Skype or Google Hangouts, a good alternative is getting on the phone.
 In the old fashioned way.

 All of the above are a great way to test whether or not you’re building the right product.

 The right mindset and business model while building a digital product is essential.
 The business model required for building Product/Market Fit is about transparency, growing together and accepting, that sometimes our assumptions about the market may be wrong.

 In the case of PMF, it’s no different.
 First of all, the team should be flexible.
 While looking for Product/Market Fit, the team is continually refining the same product.
 They should keep an open mind for new ideas and changing their previous presumptions.
 In the end, we’re looking for something special, right?